Jump to content

 If you'll be taking trekking poles for setup, make sure your poles will extend to the required length specified by the tent manufacturer.
 Some tents may require two trekking poles and other just one.
 I usually carry just a single trekking pole, and thus often will have to take that along plus an additional tent pole instead of two tent poles.

-Lightweight, silicone impregnated (silnylon), or tents that utilize a PU coated nylon like the Big Agnes Copper Spur HV, are the most popular waterproof shelter materials.
-Coated polyester (which has less stretch than nylon) can also be found, as seen with the MSR Elixr series.
-Another fabric, Dyneema Composite Fabric / DCF – previously known as cuben fiber, is another option that’s very light, but on the pricier side.
+Lightweight, silicone impregnated (silnylon), or tents that utilize a PU coated nylon, are the most popular waterproof shelter materials.
+Coated polyester (which has less stretch than nylon) can also be found.
+Another fabric, Dyneema Composite Fabric / DCF – previously known as Cuben Fiber, is another option that’s very light, but on the pricier side.

 All materials should be sufficiently durable and weatherproof, although with any type of construction as we move into lighter materials some basic care will be required with your gear.
 Silnylon is relatively affordable in the cost department while still being quite light, and any fabric’s waterproofness will be rated by a hydrostatic head rating; or the pressure of water it can withstand from water before it leaks.